briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 # Unicode to the rescue

-So now we know what text looked like before Unicode.
-Let's see how Unicode attempts to solve this problem.
+So now we have an idea of how text worked before Unicode and some of the associated problems.
+Let's see how Unicode solves these problems.
 There's a hint to how Unicode works right in the name: Unicode is a *unified* character set.
-Whereas ASCII concerns itself mostly with Latin characters, EUC-KR supports Korean text, EUC-JP support Japanese text, and so on, Unicode defines a standard capable of supporting all written languages at once, within a single character set.
+Whereas ASCII concerns itself mostly with Latin characters, EUC-KR supports Korean text, EUC-JP support Japanese text, and so on, Unicode defines a standard capable of supporting all written languages at once within a single character set.

-Here's a tiny subset of the characters in Unicode:
+Here's a *tiny* subset of the characters in Unicode:

 | Code point | Character | Category                 |
 |------------|-----------|--------------------------|